 The Circular states that the 10 percent rule "would normally be measured over a charity's taxation year, although the Department would consider applying the calculation over a longer base (for example, five years) where justified."
-There is no indication of how the more flexible longer-term approach is to be justified.26
+There is no indication of how the more flexible longerterm approach is to be justified.26

 There is a second, more complicated spending limit described in the Circular.
 It relates to the general requirement that charitable organizations spend at least 80 percent of their receipted donations of the previous year on charitable activities.
 The second category of political activity can be included in the calculation to meet the 80 percent spending quota.
 That is, those activities are deemed to be charitable for this purpose.
 Activities from the third category, however, cannot be included in the calculation of the 80 percent spending quota.

-The language in the Circular addressing the spending limits is a helpful improvement over the imprecise language in s.
-149.1(6.2).
-However, the tests are complicated, and much still turns on the difficult distinction between "education" and "advocacy."
-Education is not limited, but advocacy cannot exceed 10 percent of a charitable organization's activity.
+The language in the Circular addressing the spending limits is a helpful improvement over the imprecise language in 8, 149,1(6,2).
+However, the tests are complicated, and much still turns on the difficult distinction between "education" and "advocacy," Education is not limited, but advocacy cannot exceed 10 percent of a charitable organization's activity.

-REVENUE CANADA'S DRAFT PUBLICATIONS
+REVENUE CANADA'S Draft publications

-In addition to Information Circular 87-1, Revenue Canada produced draft publication "RC4107 - Registered Charities: Education Advocacy and Political Activities" a second draft of which became available on March 3, 2000 via Revenue Canada's website.
-It appears to have been an attempt to the previous explanation of these rules is the same as the Circular as above.
+In addition to Information Circular N7-1, Revenue Canada produced draft publication "RC4107 - Registered Charities: Education, Advocacy and Political Activities." a second draft of which became available on March 3, 2000 via Revenue Canada's website.21 It appears to have been an attempt to simplify the previous explanation of these rules, with express references to the case law.
+Its thrust is the same as the Circular, as summarized above.

-The second draft, which is likely a response to the concerns expressed around the confusion in the field, uses a anistron and answer format to attempt to danfy the law and Revenue Canada's administrative positions.
-It provides more discussion of political activity, uses clearer language and includes more examples to attempt to illustrate distinctions.
-As an attempt to simplify and communicate, the second draft is an improvement over the first draft and Information Circular 87-1, and will be of practical help to charitable organizations.
-However, it takes some license with the common law and Income Tax Act by filling gaps and creating a sense of logic and consistency that really does not exist in the underlying law.
+The second draft, which is likely a response to the concerns expressed about the confusion in the field, uses a question and answer format to attempt to clarify the law and Revenue Canada's administrative positions.
+It provides more discussion of political activity, uses clearer language, and includes more examples to attempt to illustrate distinctions.
+As an attempt to samplify and communicate, the second draft beam improvement over the first draft and information Circular 87-1, and will be of practical help to charitable organizations.
+However, it takes some license with the common law and Income Tax Act by filling gaps and creating a sense of logic and computerey that really does not exist in the underlying law.

-IV) SUMMARY OF THE CURRENT LAW
+IV) BUMMARY OF

 This combination of sources creates a complex field of law that is not easily simplified.
-However, an impressive and concise summary is found in a Supplementary Paper to the Joint Tables Report.
-It states that "[g]enerally, the rules may be summarized as follows:
+However, an impressive and concise summary is found in a supplementary Paper to the Joint Tables Report Restates that "[g]enerally, the rules may be summarized as follows:

-- education must not amount to promotion of a particular point of view or political orientation, or to persuasion, indoctrination or propaganda; and - a charity cannot have political purposes; but - # may devote some of its resources to political activities as long as: - they are non-partisan; they remain incidental and ancillary" to the charity's purposes; - and substantially all ("90 percent") of the charity's resources are devoted to charitable activities.
+- inducation must not amount to production of a particular point of view or political occutation, or to production, indoctimation or propaganda, and - a charity cannot have political purposes but - It may alevote some of its resources to political activities as long as: - they are non-partisan; they remain "modental and ancillary" to the charaty's purposes; - and parlexantially all ("90 percent") of the charity's resources are devoted to charitable activities.